helidon-io/helidon/docs/se/grpc/client.md

 ## Metrics

-Helidon supports a few metrics that are specific to gRPC clients and are based on those defined in [gRPC OpenTelemetry Metrics][grpc-opentelemetry-metrics].
+Helidon supports a few metrics that are specific to gRPC clients and are based on those defined in [gRPC OpenTelemetry Metrics][grpc-opentelemet].
 Metrics are disabled by default, but can be easily enabled as we shall discuss shortly.

 Here is the list of gRPC client metrics available in Helidon: